CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 {{</note>}}

-To start, we need a `package.json` file in our project.
+To start, we need to create a file called `package.json` in our project.

-> A `package.json` is used to store useful information about our current project, like the name, description etc.
+> A `package.json` is used to store useful information about our current project, like the name, description, version etc.

 We can create a `package.json` file and add the following to it: